-The QEP is the qualified individual retained by the Program Manager to ensure that all environmental due care obligations are being met during demolition.
-In this context, the QEP is a person that: 1) has experience in the management and implementation of environmental construction management plans; 2) has experience in the identification and management of environmental contamination and hazardous materials; 3) has a Bachelor's degree or higher in engineering, geology, or other science-related discipline, or has demonstrated sufficient ability through past performance; and 4) possesses current 40-hour certification under the Hazardous Waste Operation and Emergency Response Standard (HAZWOPER), (Michigan Occupational Safety and Health Act (MIOSHA) -STD-1216 and 29 CFR 1910.120).
+The QEP is the qualified individual retained by the Program Manager/Property Owner to ensure that all environmental due care obligations are being met during demolition.
+In this context, the QEP is a person that: 1) has experience in the management and implementation of ECMPs; 2) has experience in the identification and management of environmental contamination and hazardous materials; 3) has a Bachelor's degree or higher in engineering, geology, or other science-related discipline, or has demonstrated sufficient ability through past performance; and 4) possesses current 40-hour certification under the Hazardous Waste Operation and Emergency Response Standard (HAZWOPER), (Michigan Occupational Safety and Health Act (MIOSHA) -STD-1216 and 29 CFR 1910.120).

-AKT Peerless is the QEP for the project.
+AKT Peerless is the QEP retained for the project.

-The QEP must be made aware and provided the opportunity to conduct independent oversight/observation during all soil disturbance and subsurface excavation activities to ensure proper material handling, disposal, and site restoration protocols are followed, as necessary and requested by the Program Manager.
+The QEP must be made aware and provided the opportunity to conduct independent oversight/observation during all soil disturbance and subsurface excavation activities to ensure proper material handling, disposal, and site restoration protocols are followed.